 You should have relevant information about your client on your artist contract as well as data about yourself as a freelancer.
 The agreement should detail or describe the parties clearly.
 All information provided should be with the consent of the parties involved.

 The payment plan of your client is a critical part of your artist contract.
 Freelancing is a risky business, and as such, there should be a clear definition of a milestone arrangement that would trigger the final payment for the project.
 The payment schedule can be weekly, bi-monthly or in any frequency agreed upon.
+After completing the assigned task, you want the client to deliver the payment first before you proceed to the next task.

 There needs to be an agreement on who owns the intellectual property you create.
 Should you reserve the right to the intellectual properties, you should come up with a license that permits its use to your clients, and the license expiry date should be stated if there is any.